SheilaAbby/Command-Line-Interface/README.md

+# Command-Line-Interface Project.
-# Command-Line-Interface Project using Python's argparse lib.
+Using Python's argparse lib.
+Powerful library for managing command line arguments.
+Part of the Standard Lib